History of the Classic Sports Car Club last updated 01/02/22

 By April 2016 world renowned brake manufacturer Mintex announced they would sponsor the Classic K series for the season, bringing trackside brake advice to all members, through distributor Questmead.

-Hannah Gardin started in her role as Secretary Of The Meeting during the first meeting of the year at Snetterton.
 For the first time since a special Mallory Park edition in 2011 the race programmes are full colour, displaying David Stallards photographs superbly.

 2017 took the club to Silverstone's International layout, operating from the 'Wing' for the first time, visiting Croft after a ten year absence and finishing the season with exciting night races at Brands Hatch.
 At the end of 2017 the club announced its tenth race series 'Turbo Tin Tops' with headline sponsor the Motorsports School.
 After years of David Smitheram trying to bring this iconic name back to motor racing, Wendy Wools agreed to sponsor the Special Saloons and Modsports Series, 40 years since it first took on championship sponsorship.